phairlab/berta-ai-scribe/README.md

 2. In the `backend` folder, copy the `env.example` file to `.env` and fill in the required environment variables.

+3. In the `frontend` folder, copy the `env.local.example` file to `.env.local` and fill in the required environment variables.

 ### Configure Local Development Environment

 **Note:** These steps are not required to run the app locally using Docker.